Resolving power: A general approach to compare the distinguishing ability of threshold-free evaluation metrics: Introduction

 There is a large and growing collection of evaluation metrics used for binary classification models.
 Choosing a metric can be challenging as model evaluation serves a variety of goals.
-One is to provide a good description, meaning that the metric is sensitive to aspects of quality that are relevant to the user.
-Simple classification accuracy, for example, can be misleading if there is a large skew in the class distribution with one class occurring much more frequently than the other.
+One is interpretation, meaning that the metric is both easily understood and sensitive to aspects of quality that are relevant to the user.
+Simple classification accuracy, for example, is misleading for outcomes that are both low prevalence and relatively severe, such as rare but serious diseases.
 Evaluation metrics are also used to select the best model from a collection of competitors \citep{raschka2018model}.
 This includes selection between different model classes, such as between a simple baseline model and more complex machine learning models.
 And it includes selection within a model class, as occurs with hyperparameter search during model tuning.
 Another goal of evaluation is to estimate how well a given model will perform on future, unseen cases \citep{saito2015precision}.

 The Receiver Operating Characteristic (ROC) curve has become a favored method for evaluating binary classification models, in part due to the shortcomings of simple classification accuracy \citep{fawcett2006introduction}.
 More recently, many have argued that the precision-recall curve (PRC) is preferable when there is a strong class imbalance and where there is low value in true-negative predictions \citep{boyd2013area, saito2015precision, davis2006relationship}.
 Relative to the ROC curve, the PRC gives more weight to the highest-ranked cases located in the ``early retrieval area'' of ROC space.
 These cases are especially important when capacity to act is limited, such as when a health system has resources to intervene on only their sickest patients.